-We’ll be the first to admit it here at Plastic Ingenuity: We can’t help getting excited over the latest trends in plastic packaging.
-While other people are perfecting their fantasy baseball rosters and browsing the web, we’re reading up on the latest recycling statistics and innovative design awards.
+We can't help getting excited over the latest trends in plastic packaging.
+While other people are perfecting their fantasy baseball rosters and browsing the web, we're reading up on the latest recycling statistics and innovative design awards.
 And sometimes we pick up on cool trends we want to share.
-In our new blog series, you’ll learn about some of the hottest and latest trends in the plastic packaging industry, and how they have an impact on other industries, too.
+In our new blog series, you'll learn about some of the hottest and latest trends in the plastic packaging industry, and how they have an impact on other industries, too.

 Part One: Study Shows Consumers Prefer "Clamming Up"

 Clamshell packaging is just one of the designs that we specialize in at PI, and apparently, we're not the only ones that think it's pretty special.
 According to a recent study, consumers enjoy clamshell package as much as we do—in fact, they like it a whole lot more than paperboard packaging.

 A behavioral study conducted by Klockner determined that when given a choice between a clear clamshell package and a paperboard package containing the same product, the clamshell was significantly more effective at grabbing and keeping attention—and inspiring purchases.
 Consumers found clamshells faster than paperboard packages, they looked at them more often and they looked at them for longer periods of time—in fact, they fixated on them for more than 340 percent longer than they did the paperboard packages.
 In the end, clear clamshell packages were chosen for purchase more than 400 percent more than identical products in paperboard packages.